 “For 22 years digital has been ingrained in our DNA,” says Becker.
 “While other folks have been trying to create that capability, we’ve been refining it.”
 Their digital-first foundation allows them to pivot quickly, ramping up new software solutions to meet fast changing conditions.

-With bank technology, nothing’s set in stone anymore.
+With bank technology, nothing’s set in stone.
 First Internet Bank’s account opening system is just two years old, and working great, but they’re already looking to see if there’s a better mousetrap.

 Why a Digital Bank Says No to Chatbots